Skip to main content

 Drawbacks of the Event Date attribution mode are:

-• The attribution credit is not necessarily related to the spend you made on that day for your marketing channels.
-This makes metrics such as ROAS and CPA hard to interpret.
-This is best exemplified by an example:
+The attribution credit is not necessarily related to the spend you made on that day for your marketing channels.
+This makes metrics such as ROAS and CPA hard to interpret and prone to wrong budget decisions.

-• If in the example you spend 100 euros on March 10 for campaign A and 1 euro on March 14, the Session Date CPA will be 111.11 (100 / 0.9), while the Event Date will be 1.11 (1 / 0.9)!
+the Session Date CPA will be €111.11 (100 / 0.9), while the Event Date will be €1.11 (1 / 0.9)!

 For this reason, metrics related to spend are best analyzed using the Session Date report.